aunsparrow/LaravelProject/README.md

-# Laravel 5.8 for Laravel Shift
+# Laravel 5.8 for Laravel Shift aaaa

 This repository contains the latest version of Laravel 5.8.
 It is used as a reference by [Laravel Shift - the automated way to upgrade Laravel applications](https://laravelshift.com).